bodo-ai/PyDough/documentation/functions.md

 Supported mathematical operations: addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`).

-> [!NOTE]
-> The behavior when the denominator is `0` depends on the database being used to evaluate the expression.

 ```py
 Lineitems(value = (extended_price * (1 - discount) + 1.0) / part.retail_price)
 ```

+> [!WARNING]
+> The behavior when the denominator is `0` depends on the database being used to evaluate the expression.

 <!-- TOC --><a name="comparisons"></a>
 ### Comparisons